exasol/r-exasol/README.md

 ## Status

-The package is currently tested with R 3.6 and R 4.0, but it is also worked on R 3.3 and R 3.4 The packages however (DBI 0.3.1 and a fork of DBItest 1.0-1) are not the current versions.
+The package gets tested in Travis against R 3.6 and R 4.0, but it is also worked on R 3.3 and R 3.4 in the past.
+For R 3.6 and ealier, an older RODBC package is necassary, the newer versions (1.3-17 and upwards) only support R 4.0.
+You can use the [remotes package](https://remotes.r-lib.org/) to install specific versions of RODBC.
+The packages DBI 0.3.1 and a fork of DBItest 1.0-1 are not the current versions.
 The Exasol R package may however work with DBI 0.4.1, but until this is resolved the fitting older packages can be loaded from here:

 - https://github.com/marcelboldt/DBI
 - https://github.com/marcelboldt/DBItest

-The low-level methods sucb as regards `exa.readData`, `exa.writeData` and `exa.createScript` may work as expected, so should the DBI connection methods (`dbConnect`, etc.; all tests passed).
+The low-level methods such as regards `exa.readData`, `exa.writeData` and `exa.createScript` may work as expected, so should the DBI connection methods (`dbConnect`, etc.; all tests passed).
 DBI querying methods also get close to being production ready.

 Writing tests have not yet been implemented (only quick-tests), but it hopefully happens in the near future.